The danger of developing kidney stones if you suffer from gout

 A mix of oxalate and phosphate or calcium can produce kidney stones as well as uric acid and God knows us gout sufferers have plenty of that in our blood.
 Among the different types of kidney stones, uric acid stones are the hardest to diagnose since they are not spotted that easily through an x-ray and since your doctor might stall in diagnosing you, this can lead to an enlargement of the kidney stone.
 That’s why gout has much in common with kidney stones.

 Causes like uric acid, dehydration and alcohol can lead to developing kidney stones.
 Uric acid crystals that deposit themselves in the kidneys can become large stones and can cause you permanent kidney damage scarring your kidneys with sharp edges.
 In addition, kidney stones can prevent your kidneys from removing wastes and risk causing you infection.
-Kidney stones can also eventually lead to chronic kidney disease and even kidney failure meaning you’ll need dialysis or a transplant to treat the complications that will make you more sick or even kill you!
+Kidney stones may also eventually lead to chronic kidney disease and even kidney failure meaning you may require dialysis or a transplant to treat the complications that will make you more sick or even kill you!

 A 2017 Swedish study has found that gout patients are 60% more likely to develop kidney stones compared to the general population.
 That is scary!
 The study found that the risk is more prevalent in males compared to women and affected mostly the men who were obese and suffered from diabetes as well.
 The study also emphasizes the importance of taking the proper dosage of allopurinol to limit the risk of kidney stones in the future.